brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 If you run an older, Java 8-based version of GraalVM, there are some potential issues:

-- `VectorizeSIMD` turns entities invisible with shader mod like Optifine, Iris or Occulus... but only under certain conditions.
+- `VectorizeSIMD` turns entities invisible with shader mods like Optifine, Iris or Occulus... but only under certain conditions.
 This will be fixed in GraalVM EE 22.3.0.
 See: https://github.com/oracle/graal/issues/4849

 - GraalVM CE and EE both break constellation rendering in 1.16.5 Astral Sorcery.
 This is possibly related to the shader bug.
 See: https://github.com/HellFirePvP/AstralSorcery/issues/1963